 In states that allow insurance subrogation, an insurance company that pays benefits may sue the responsible person for reimbursement of their claim.
 Nevada doesn’t allow this for car accident claims.

 They say that the victim can recover both from their own insurance and from the responsible party.
 The insurance company that pays the victim has no right to recover what they pay from the person who causes the accident.
 The case that talks about this rule is Maxwell v.
 Allstate Insurance.

 Why Do I Need an Attorney?

 An attorney can help you make sure that the other side doesn’t get away with trying to admit evidence of insurance payments or another collateral source.
 They can file paperwork before the trial to prevent the other side from even mentioning an insurer or other collateral sources of payment.

-Adam S. Kutner & Associates can make sure that collateral source issues don’t become a road block as you work together to get you fair compensation in your case.
+Adam S. Kutner Accident & Injury Attorneys can make sure that collateral source issues don’t become a road block as you work together to get you fair compensation in your case.
 They can also help you negotiate a fair settlement or prepare your case for trial in the best possible light.
 Ultimately, Nevada’s collateral source rule should work to your favor, because it prevents responsible parties from pointing fingers in other directions.

 This webpage is not intended to be an advertisement or solicitation.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Material contained in our website is for general information only and does not constitute legal advice or solicitation of legal services.